kcarnold/cs344/content/project/scratch.md

 title: "Project Scratch"
 ---

+How does the LM implement the following tasks?
+(Do they work?
+When do they break?)

+- "spell the word ___"
+- "capitalize ___" (a, b, c, any word, phrase?)
+- (same, but give examples instead of commands.)

 -   write a thorough explainer about a topic beyond the scope of the course and teach it to the class

     -   Examples: [Jay Alammar's blog](https://jalammar.github.io/), many articles on [distill.pub](https://distill.pub/), [3Blue1Brown videos](https://www.youtube.com/c/3blue1brown),